 WEBSITES ON RAISING THIRD CULTURE KIDS:

-The International Society of Missionary Kids is a ministry of Assemblies of God churches designed to meet the needs of MKs within their organization.
-Though much of the information is specific to AOG MKs (scholarships, mission trips), the site does contain helpful information on schooling options and resources.
+The International Society of Missionary Kids is a ministry of Assemblies of God churches and is designed to meet the needs of MKs within their organization.
+Though much of the information is specific to AG MKs (scholarships, mission trips), the site does contain a helpful education resource and some other resources.

-"The mission of Interaction International is to be a catalyst and a resource working cooperatively in the development of programs, services and publications to provide and contribute to an ongoing flow of care that meets the needs of Third Culture Kids (TCKs) and internationally mobile families."
-To fulfull this goal, Interaction International publishes Among Worlds Magazine, a magazine for adult TCKs, and have available back issues of Interact Magazine, which addresses issues in TCK education and care, and their website has suggestions of books to use with children about TCK issues as well as a directory of international therapists familiar with the TCK experience.
+Interaction International publishes Among Worlds Magazine, a magazine for TCKs and their parents, and Interact Magazine, which addresses issues in TCK education and care.
+Their website has suggestions of books and articles about TCK issues as well as a directory of international therapists familiar with the TCK experience.
 Additionally, they run seminars on transitioning to college, educational planning, issues related to MK care, re-entry for adults, and training those within the church who care for overseas missionaries.

-Michele Phoenix's blog contains articles and videos by a woman who grew up as an MK and then spent 20 years teaching TCKs.
+This website contains the articles and videos of Michele Phoenix, who grew up as an MK and then spent 20 years teaching TCKs.
 Her blog shows tremendous insight into issues and attitudes that MKs face.
 She has also created the MK Harbor Project, connecting young adult MKs who are transitioning back to the US with people around the country who want to support their transition.

 Equipping Minds is not geared to missionaries, but they have a heart for missionaries and are very flexible on price for them.
 The organization has a curriculum to help people strengthen their "working memory, visual and auditory processing, attention, processing speed, logic, comprehension, and more...
 The program is designed to help any individual wanting to strengthen their ability to learn.
 This includes the typical developing student, gifted & talented, elderly (seniors), LD, SLD, ADHD, TBI, Down Syndrome and many more."
 In addition to the curriculum that is available on their website, they work with families all over the world by Skype.